sidmttl/Atro-Hack-week/readme.md

+🎉This work won the 1st prize in Zenith'19 Astro Hack-week Hackathon.🎉

 the work can be seen by running the file in code.py the work will require the definitions of the universe in the pyparticles.py file.